 We recommend taking a look at the Get Involved and the Programs pages.
 The NoC itself often serves as a co-convener or co-host of different events that in most cases are open to people not affiliated with a Center in the network.
 Participants of the NoC are also often present at large conferences (e.g., Internet Governance Forum, RightsCon, AI for Good) where interested contributors can meet NoC representatives to learn more about how to get involved in research efforts.
 Additionally, many Centers in the network host programs (e.g., fellowships, internships) which interested contributors may apply to; further information about programs can be found on the websites of each individual Center.
 Some Centers may also be able to host visitors at their Centers for shorter periods of time.

 The Center I’m affiliated with is part of the NoC but I’m not sure who the contact person is or how I could get more involved.

-[To be updated soon.]
-Please find here the current list of contacts for each Center.
+Please find here the current list of Centers and contacts for each Center.

 How is the NoC governed?